 • You are welcome to all the aid station food you can eat but you may get tired of it… you may want to pack a lunch so you have something you like.

-• Feel free to put your own personal touches on the aid station and please work with your group to plan an extra more substantial food item (grilled cheese, burgers, pizza – whatever sounds good and you know you can pull off)!
+• Feel free to put your own personal touches on the aid station and please work with your aid station captain to plan an extra more substantial food item (burgers, pizza, vegetarian or vegan items – whatever sounds good and you know you can pull off)!

 • Aid station captains, please coordinate with the HAM Radio Operators, they will need a couple of helpers to help call and record bib numbers of runners (runner tracking) and this is a good job for injured runners 😉 – aid stations are staffed really well so it should not be an issue rotating volunteers into that position.